 For more information, please call 304-691-1787

-The Department of Neuroscience at Marshall University was founded in 2007.
-Since then, the department has added many experienced and respected medical professionals to its staff, bringing unique skills, experience and training to this growing group of physicians determined to create a world-class referral center for the Tri-State area.
-Faculty members have seen patients from New Jersey, New York, Louisiana, Florida and Tennessee, as well as throughout the region.
-Collectively the members of the faculty of the department have published hundreds of peer-reviewed scientific articles, book chapters and abstracts.
+Collectively, the members of the neuroscience staff have published hundreds of peer-reviewed scientific articles, book chapters and abstracts.
 They have lectured extensively nationally and internationally and have received multiple patents for medical breakthroughs.
-Although recognized for their academic achievements, the clinical experience and training of the faculty is unparalleled in the region.
+Although recognized for their academic achievements, their clinical experience and training is unparalleled in the region.

-Dr. Tony Alberico offers a breadth of neurosurgical experience that rivals any in the region.
-Since arriving in Huntington, he has quickly established himself as an excellent surgeon with outstanding judgment.
-Dr. Alberico is well experienced in the management of essentially all spinal disorders and are directing the department's spinal anatomy lab developing advances in spine care.
+Dr. Tony Alberico, a board-certified neurosurgeon, offers a breadth of neurosurgical experience that rivals any in the region.
+He has quickly established himself as an excellent surgeon with outstanding judgment.
+He serves as the chairman of the Department of Neuroscience at the Joan C. Edwards School of Medicine and as the director of the Back and Spine Center.
+Dr. Alberico is experienced in the management of spinal disorders and in developing advances in spine care.

 Dr. Rida Mazagri's extensive training and experience includes a fellowship in Clinical Stroke Research at the University of Saskatchewan and a fellowship in Pediatric Neurosurgery at the University of Ottawa/Children’s Hospital of Eastern Ontario.
-Dr. Mazagri sees adult and pediatric patients in three different clinic locations.
+He earned his medical degree at Al-Fateh University Medical School in Tripoli, Libya, and he is board certifed in neurological surgery.
+Dr. Mazagri treats adult and pediatric patients.

 Dr. Justin Nolte is a neurologist who specializes in stroke care and oversees Cabell Huntington Hospital's Advanced Primary Stroke Center, which has earned The Joint Commission's Gold Seal of Approval™.
 Dr. Nolte earned his medical degree from the Marshall University Joan C. Edwards School of Medicine and completed a residency in neurology at the Medical University of South Carolina.